 AWS Delivers AI Services for Contact Center Partners

-In a blog post last week, AWS announced AWS Contact Center Intelligence (AWS CCI) solutions.
+In a blog post, AWS announced AWS Contact Center Intelligence (AWS CCI) solutions.
 AWS CCI is described as a combination of services that empower companies to integrate AI into contact centers.
 While AWS CCI currently has six services, I wouldn’t be surprised if the number of services grows over time, as AWS continues to expand its AI services.

 The services included in AWS CCI today are: